YOGESHnick/Egg_timer_iOS/README.md

 ### **SETUP**
 + Clone the project using the link (top right side)
++ Ensure that you have a compatible version of Xcode and macOS

 > This shit is a part of my iOS development learning curve